needle-mirror/com.unity.xr.oculus.standalone/Documentation~/Oculus.md

 For additional details on using Oculus with Unity or deploying to Gear VR, see the documentation here: https://docs.unity3d.com/Manual/VRDevices-Oculus.html

-# Technical details
-## Requirements
-This version of the Oculus package is compatible with the following versions of the Unity Editor:
- - 2018.3+

 ## Release Notes

 https://developer.oculus.com/downloads/package/unity-integration/